Contributing Gear Editor

 Cons: Not very soft, runs big

-Sweater Type: Full zip
+Jacket Type: Full zip

 Hood: No

-Pros: Water repellant finish, adjustable hem
+Pros: Water-repellant finish, adjustable hem

 Cons: Color options are a little funky

-Made from 100% recycled fleece, The North Face Denali Fleece Jacket is soft, comfortable, and functional.
+Made from 100% recycled fleece, The North Face Retro Denali Fleece Jacket is soft, comfortable, and functional.
 The Denali has been around since 1988 because it’s just that great.
 The design has a retro look with a few modern upgrades.

 The Denali Fleece Jacket features a full-length zipper, two zippered chest pockets, and two zippered hand pockets.
 The jacket has nylon overlays in the chest area to increase its durability, especially while wearing a harness or a backpack.
 The Denali has a woven hem and a shock cord that is helpful for adjustments.
 The fleece jacket also has elastic binding in the cuffs with snaps to attach it to a compatible shell, which we thought was pretty cool.
-Finally, the jacket is treated with a water repellant finish, which came in handy during some unexpected showers while exploring New York City.
+Finally, the jacket is treated with a water-repellent finish, which came in handy during some unexpected showers while exploring New York City.
 The North Face Denali is a classic fleece for good reason: It works and it lasts.

-CHECK Men's PRICE ON REI CHECK Women's PRICE ON Backcountry
+CHECK Men's PRICE ON REI CHECK Women's PRICE ON REI

 Arc’teryx Covert Cardigan ($180)